kajic/gofish/README.md

 # gofish

-Wrapper around [Two Fishes](http://twofishes.net/) for reversing points to countries.
-Supports single point reversal using a REST api or batch reversal given a file of points.
+gofish reverses points to countries.
+It supports single point reversal via a web api or batch reversal given a file of points.

 ## Usage

-Make sure you have the Two Fishes server running.
-Instructions for setting up Two Fishes can be found at http://twofishes.net.
+Make sure you have the [Two Fishes](http://twofishes.net) server running.

 Start the gofish server: